vraravam/dotfiles/README.md

 # Finally (No...really!)

-Once the scripts are run, if you want to be able to re-image a new machine, but do not want to repeat the manual steps, you would want to fork my repo, and read through ALL the scripts in the `scripts` folder, and change the pointers that reference my username to your equivalent ones (for eg, you can search for `vraravam`, `avijayr`, `vijay`, `KEYBASE_USERNAME`, `KEYBASE_HOME_REPO_NAME` and `KEYBASE_PROFILES_REPO_NAME` and replace them with your values).
-Similarly, do the same for the configuration files in the `files` folder as well.
-Once this is done, and committed into your fork, then the next time you setup, you can run the `curl` command that points to your fork, which should contain your changes on top of mine.
+Once the scripts are run, if you want to be able to re-image a new machine, but do not want to repeat the manual steps, you would want to fork my repo, and do the following:

+1. Read through ALL the scripts in the `scripts` folder, and change the pointers that reference my username to your equivalent ones (for eg, you can search for `vraravam`, `avijayr`, `vijay`, `KEYBASE_USERNAME`, `KEYBASE_HOME_REPO_NAME` and `KEYBASE_PROFILES_REPO_NAME` and replace them with your values).
+2. Similarly, do the same for the configuration files in the `files` folder as well.
+Note that the nested folder names that you choose for your setup (as referred to by `PROJECTS_BASE_DIR`, `PERSONAL_CONFIGS_DIR`, `PERSONAL_PROFILES_DIR`, `PERSONAL_BIN_DIR`, and `DOTFILES_DIR`) should be reflected in the folder structure of the nested folders in the `files` directory.
+For eg, I have `PROJECTS_BASE_DIR="${HOME}/dev"`, and if your setup uses `workspace` instead of `dev`, then, in your fork, `files/dev` should be renamed to `files/workspace` and so on.

+Once this is done, and committed into your fork, then the next time you setup, you can run the `curl` commands that points to your fork, which should contain your changes on top of mine.

 # Extras/Details